catcha10/Take-Home-Assignment/README.md

 ## Tasks
 1. Download the source files, to your local directory
-2. Open terminal cd to path directory where your source files save “cd <directore path—>”
+2. Open terminal cd to path directory where your source files save “cd <--directore path—>”
 3. Make sure you have

     <ol type="i">